1-mbps/biquadris/README.md

 There are 18 rows between the two dashed lines.

+### Implementation

+We have an 18x11 char array `grid`.
+Each entry in the grid is either a character (S, I, J, whatever else) corresponding to a block or a space.

+Note that blocks are not stored anywhere on the grid.
+Once the player is done editing it (moving left and right or rotating) and has dropped it, its coordinates are marked on the grid and the block object itself goes out of scope, which automatically frees it.

 ## Blocks
 Rotation:
 - Clockwise: lower right corner takes place of lower left corner